Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Refactored search integration form options for Zikula 1.4.7+ (#972).
 * Avoid `Image` validation constraint for upload fields supporting also other file types.
 * Made check for slug parameter in selection helper more robust.
+* Fixed logging of upload fields.
+* Fixed broken redirect for entities with only edit actions.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.4).

 ## ModuleStudio 0.7.3 (Feb 18, 2017)